Staff

 Board of Directors

-Jessica A. Rodríguez (Chair) is a multimedia artist, designer and researcher.
+Jessica A. Rodríguez (Outgoing Chair) is a multimedia artist, designer and researcher.
 She is currently studying a doctorate program in Communications, New Media, & Cultural Studies at McMaster.
 Her practice and research projects focus on audiovisual practices such as visual music, electronic literature, video experimentation, sound art, visualization/sonification, live coding, among others, collaborating with composers, writers, designers, and other visual artists.
 She is co-founder of andamio.in, a collaboration platform that uses digital and analogue technologies to explore with text, visuals, and audio.
 She is also part of RGGTRN, a collective that engages in algorithmic dance music and audiovisual improvisation informed by Latinx experiences.
 She has participated at Sound Though (2016/17 Glasgow, Edimburg), International Symposium of Electronic Art (2015 Vancouver, Canada / 2017 Manizales, Colombia), International Conference on Live Coding (2017 Morelia, México / 2018 Madrid, España / 2019 Limerick, Irlanda), Sound + Environment (2017 Hull, Inglaterra), New York City Electroacoustic Music Festival (2016/17/19), SEGNALI (2017 Italia), Seeing Sound (2016 Bath, Inglaterra), among others.

-Andrea Zeffiro is a faculty member in the Department of Communication Studies and Media Arts and Academic Director of the Sherman Centre for Digital Scholarship at McMaster University.
+Andrea Zeffiro (Incoming Chair) is a faculty member in the Department of Communication Studies and Media Arts and Academic Director of the Sherman Centre for Digital Scholarship at McMaster University.
 From 2014-2020, she was co-curator (with Mél Hogan and MC McPhee) of No More Potlucks (NMP), the online experimental publication and community platform focused on queer arts, politics and culture.
 Her previous work on immersive mobile experiences, responsive installations, and virtual and augmented reality has appeared in academic journals, edited collections, and exhibited at the Banff New Media Institute and the California Nanosystems Institute and in public spaces in Montréal, Toronto, and New York.
 Some of Andrea’s current research incorporates sound data, sonification, and speculative design practices.

 Adrien Crossman is a queer and non-binary white settler artist, educator, and curator currently residing on the traditional territory of the Haudenosaunee and Anishinaabe peoples in Hamilton, Ontario.
 They hold an MFA in Visual Art from the University of Windsor (2018), and a BFA in Integrated Media with a Minor in Digital and Media Studies from OCAD University (2012).
 Crossman is interested in the affective qualities of queerness, investigating how queerness can be felt through specific aesthetics and sensibilities.
 In addition to having exhibited across Canada and internationally, Adrien co-founded and co-runs the online arts publication Off Centre.
 Crossman is an Assistant Professor in the School of the Arts at McMaster University.